bufbuild-ru/docs/docs/reference/inputs/index.md

 ### HTTPS

-Remote archives and Buf image files use [netrc files](https://ec.haxx.se/usingcurl/netrc.html) for authentication. `buf` looks for a netrc file at `$NETRC` first, defaulting to `~/.netrc`.Git repositories are cloned using the `git` command, so any credential helpers you have configured are automatically used.Basic authentication can be also specified for remote archives, Git repositories, and Buf image files over HTTPS with these environment variables:
+Remote archives and Buf image files use [netrc files](https://ec.haxx.se/usingcurl/netrc.html) for authentication. `buf` looks for a netrc file at `$NETRC` first, defaulting to `~/.netrc`.

+Git repositories are cloned using the `git` command, so any credential helpers you have configured are automatically used.

+Basic authentication can be also specified for remote archives, Git repositories, and Buf image files over HTTPS with these environment variables:

 - `BUF_INPUT_HTTPS_USERNAME` is the username.
 For GitHub, this is your GitHub user.
 - `BUF_INPUT_HTTPS_PASSWORD` is the password.
 For GitHub, this is a personal access token for your GitHub User.